Sunday, April 19, 2026

 Very much a clinical text book, I was able to glean information about the elements and the Wu Shen.

-Each of the Spirits are referenced throughout the book as the psyche is explored.
+Each of the Spirits are mentioned throughout the book as the psyche is explored.

 I use this as a reference book.
 It's not a light read.